MikroElektronika/mikrosdk_click_v2/clicks/ph2/README.md

 void ph2_calibrate_offset ( ph2_t *ctx );
 ```

-## Example Description

-> This library contains API for pH 2 Click driver.
-The library initializes and defines the I2C bus drivers or
-ADC drivers to read data from pH probe.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs offset calibration,
 as well as calibration in pH-neutral substance.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */